CUNY-CL/wikipron/data/frequencies/README.md

-[`grab_wortschatz_data.py`](grab_wortschatz_data.py) downloads and unpacks the TARs provided by the aforementioned Corpora Collection. [`merge.py`](merge.py) merges in the word frequency counts with our TSVs such that, for the languages covered by the Corpora Collection, we end up with three-column `*_freq.tsv`
+[`grab_wortschatz_data.py`](grab_wortschatz_data.py) downloads and unpacks the TARs provided by the aforementioned Corpora Collection. [`merge.py`](merge.py) merges in the word frequency counts with our TSVs such that, for the languages covered by the Corpora Collection, we end up with three-column TSVs:
-TSVs:

     bashkë  b a ʃ k ə   1005
     bashkëfajtor    b a ʃ k f a j t ɔ ɹ 2